The Curriculum

 • Mathématics.

 The class of 6e (grade 6) has a special role in the cycle: it allows the students to adapt to the rhythm, organization and general environment of junior high while continuing the learning that was started in CM1 (grade 4) and CM2 (grade 5).
-Cycle 3’s program also allows for a gradual and natural transition to different disciplines and introduces the terminology, the approaches and the specific methods related to them.

 More generally in cycle 3, students gain access to more abstract thinking that promotes reasoning and its implementation in more complex tasks.
 They are encouraged to act responsibly and to cooperate by doing projects, creating and producing a significant number of writings and by undertaking a variety of different tasks of all kinds.
+The media and IT education implemented since Cycle 2 will allow students to become more familiar with a question-style approach in the various fields of study.
+They are led to develop a keen sense of observation, curiosity, critical thinking and, more generally, autonomy of thought.

 During the Seconde – Grade 10 year, students strengthen their knowledges and make academic choices for the Première – Grade 11 class regarding their skills and their wishes.